SCOPE OF THIS CHAPTER

 N.B. for any other professionals involved with parents expecting a child, they should refer the unborn child to the Knowsley's Multi Agency Safeguarding Hub (MASH) as soon as they are concerned or observe any risk factors that may affect the unborn child when born.

 Where it has been identified that the parent/s may need additional support to meet the needs of their unborn child, the first stage in seeking to clearly identify what is needed can be identified at an Early Help level, see Knowsley's Thrive Document.
 In such circumstances an early Help Assessment will follow (see Appendix 1: Multi-Agency Pre-Birth Assessment Flowchart).

 The development of any assessment and plan should follow the same principles of active multi-agency collaboration planning and review as advocated in this policy.

 Given the relatively short timescale of the pregnancy any decisions regarding the effectiveness and impact of a plan needs to be tightly managed.
 If it becomes evident that an Early Help plan is not having the desired impact because a parent is either not engaging with the plan, requires a more intensive plan, or steps need to be taken to safeguard the unborn child a referral should be made to Children's Social Care via the MASH (see Appendix 1: Multi-Agency Pre-Birth Assessment Flowchart).

-All concerns and the actions taken should be clearly recorded by midwifery services.
+All concerns and the actions taken should be clearly recorded by midwifery services and/or other professionals.
 This information needs to be included in the written referral to Children's Social Care.
 It will also contribute to the pre-birth assessment which will be led by Children's Social Care.

-Examples where consideration would be given to managing a case at Level 2 or 3 could include;
+Examples where consideration would be given to managing a case at an Early Help level could include:

 - Parent/s are asking for help and support;